 Regarding hernia mesh products, doctors and experts question their need given the number and extent of the problems the device has caused.

-Currently, individuals that have been harmed by defective hernia meshes are pursuing justice for their injuries.
+Individuals that were harmed by defective hernia meshes are pursuing justice for their injuries.
 Bringing a hernia mesh claim is intended to compensate for medical expenses, loss of income, pain & suffering, and similar types of damages.